ismailh/EPP-Status-Code/README.md

 # Domain EPP Status Code & Reference Guide

-This is a complete list of all EPP status codes and messages supported by DK Hostmaster EPP service.
+This is a complete list of all EPP status codes and messages supported EPP service.

 ## General status messages